 January 21, 2010 The guided-missile submarine recently pulled to Apra Harbor, Guam, for a routine port call.

 February 19, Capt.
 Dixon K. Hicks relieved Capt.
-Dennis Carpenter as CO of USS Ohio (Gold) during a change-of-command ceremony at the Naval Undersea Warfare Museum in Keyport.
+Dennis Carpenter as CO of USS Ohio (Gold) during a change-of-command ceremony at the Naval Undersea Museum in Keyport.

 March 14, USS Ohio pulled to HMAS Stirling at Garden Island, marking the first port visit of an Ohio-class submarine to an Australian port.

 June 25, SSGN 726 (Gold) recently pulled into Subic Bay, Republic of the Philippines, for a scheduled port call.

 September 17, Rear Adm.
 James Caldwell, Commander, Submarine Group 9 (CSG9), relieved of duty Capt.
 R. Murray Gero Jr. due to a "loss of confidence in his ability to command."
 The relief occurred as a result of an investigation into allegations of inappropriate personal behavior that eroded good order and discipline.
 Cmdr.
 Theodore Schroeder, deputy commander of Submarine Squadron 19, assumed temporary command of USS Ohio.

 November 10, Capt.
 Brian N. Humm relieved Cmdr.
 Theodore Schroeder as CO of USS Ohio (Blue) during a change-of-command ceremony at Bangor.

 May 1, 2011 The Ohio is currently at Naval Base Guam making preparations for the western Pacific deployment.

 July 13, USS Ohio (Gold) pulled into Fleet Activities Yokosuka for a routine port call.